Boral Quarries Stockton (Fullerton Cove)

 The Boral Stockton Quarry, located off Coxs Lane at Fullerton Cove, is one of around 10 similar local operations permitted to remove and process dune sands situated within private land.

 We currently extract and transport up to 500 000 tonnes of sand product per year for use in the building, landscaping and construction markets around the greater Hunter region, and as far away as Sydney and the Mid North Coast.

 Stockton Quarry State Significant Development (SSD) Proposal (Mar 2020)

 Due to the current and expected future demand for sand in the Hunter and Sydney markets, Boral is presently seeking approval for continued operations at the quarry through a State Significant Development (SSD) application.
 Through the SSD, we're proposing to extract sand from a former pit within our landholding by way of dredging.

 Existing Operations and Planning Consent

 Currently the quarry is allowed to harvest up to 500 000 tonnes per year of sand from a part of the Stockton Beach dune system which falls within our private landholding.
 The sand is extracted by excavator and screened in order to remove vegetation and other unwanted material.
 A front-end loader or excavator loads trucks with the screened 'raw' sand for transport to customers via the regional road network.

-The SSD application will seek approval to dredge the estimated eight million tonnes of sand still available in an area of the quarry which was extracted during the 1990s and early 2000s.
+The SSD application will seek approval to dredge the estimated nine million tonnes of sand still available in an area of the quarry which was extracted during the 1990s and early 2000s.
 Extraction would take place at the rate of up to 500 000 tonnes per year - the equivalent of the current excavation-based activities.

 Large ponds would be created to float a dredge and accommodate fresh water pumping for a proposed washing plant.
-A dredge would then progressively extract the sand to be washed, processed and stockpiled before being transported off-site.
+The dredge would then progressively extract the sand to be washed, processed and stockpiled before being transported off-site.